 Health care provider and clinician education, such as this activity, as crucial to the advancement of care in this condition because it is not usually at the top of the differential list because of the lack of research and familiarity in the healthcare community.
 The same factors apply to clinicians, specialists, nurses, and pharmacists, as well as other healthcare personnel, to consider the diagnosis in any chronic vomiting disorder, and to better inform themselves regarding the condition.
 They should also have the freedom and empowerment to speak up to other team members if they feel that this may be getting overlooked in the diagnostic picture.
 Since the only treatment is the removal of the offending agent, accurate diagnosis is the only portal to actual management.

-Appropriate primary care follow-up and substance abuse counseling, in addition to a non-judgmental environment, to allow patients to come to terms with their pathology work best for these patients.
+Appropriate primary care follow-up and substance abuse counseling, in addition to a non-judgmental environment, all through an interprofessional team, will allow patients to come to terms with their pathology work best for these patients.
 [Level V.]

 |||Graham J,Barberio M,Wang GS, Capsaicin Cream for Treatment of Cannabinoid Hyperemesis Syndrome in Adolescents: A Case Series.
 Pediatrics.
 2017 Dec; [PubMed PMID: 29122973]|

 |||Richards JR,Lapoint JM,Burillo-Putze G, Cannabinoid hyperemesis syndrome: potential mechanisms for the benefit of capsaicin and hot water hydrotherapy in treatment.
 Clinical toxicology (Philadelphia, Pa.).
 2018 Jan; [PubMed PMID: 28730896]|